Stephan Charman

 Stephen Charman is a forensic and legal psychologist who is known for his research in eyewitness memory.
 Charman is an associate professor of psychology at Florida International University.

 Education

 Charman received his Bachelors of Science degree in Psychology from Queens University.
 He attended graduate school at Iowa State University where he obtained a Master in Science and a PhD in Social Psychology.
 Charman's dissertation was titled Using counterfactuals to assess eyewitnesses' abilities to estimate the effects of external influences on their lineup identifications and discusses the limitations to eyewitness reliability in a legal context.
 Charman was mentored by Dr. Gary Wells, who he collaborated with on a number of articles and book chapters.

 Career

 Charman began his career at Florida international University in 2006 as an assistant professor.
 He became an associate professor in psychology in 2012 and has since continued to teach and produce research as of 2024.
-Iowa State University hosted The Psychology and Law Colloquia Series where Charman spoke on Improving lineup identification outcomes by screening out witnesses in September of 2019.
+Iowa State University hosted The Psychology and Law Colloquia Series where Charman spoke on Improving lineup identification outcomes by screening out witnesses in September 2019.